 It goes without saying that lemons and other citrus fruits are nutritious and health-promoting in myriad ways, so while the jury may still be out on exactly how and to what extent they're effective in preventing and treating cancer, they should certainly be regarded as an essential component of a healthy diet.

-See also: Asparagus and Cancer
+See also: Can Asparagus Cure Cancer?

 Sources and further reading: